sylkee00/debian_nginx_setup_tutorial/debian_setup_tutorial.md

 ```

 Create a sample **'index.html'** file in that directory.
+Save the file and exit the text editor.

 ```bash
 sudo vim index.html
 ```

+Configure Nginx to serve your sample website by creating a new virtual host configuration file:

 Create a new Nginx server block configuration file.